Corporate Governance

 Hiroshi Oeda, Outside Director

-Mr. Oeda serves as Corporate Special Advisor at Nisshin Seifun Group Inc. As Mr. Oeda has been a management executive of the largest milling company in Japan, the Company expects him to provide advice with respect to the business management of the Company and supervise business execution appropriately by leveraging his abundant experience and skill regarding global corporate management, business strategies, and M&A activities fostered through his positions.
-Therefore, the Company has judged that he would be able to contribute to enhancing the corporate value of SEKISUI CHEMICAL Group and thus appointed him as a Director.
+Mr. Oeda serves as Corporate Special Advisor at Nisshin Seifun Group Inc. As a management executive of the largest milling company in Japan, the Company expects him to provide advice with respect to the business management of the Company and supervise business execution appropriately by leveraging his abundant experience and skill regarding global corporate management, business strategies, and M&A activities fostered throughout his career.
+His appointment reflects the Company’s judgment that he will contribute to the enhancement of the Group’s corporate value through his advice on management and provision of appropriate oversight over business execution.

 Haruko Nozaki, Outside Director

-Ms. Haruko Nozaki has experience in personnel affairs and education at HORIBA, Ltd. and deep insight on promotion of diversity, development of the next generation, etc., and currently serves as Executive Vice-President of Kyoto University and External Director of West Japan Railway Company.
-The Company expects she will provide pertinent advice at meetings of the Board of Directors regarding medium- to long-term issues based on her insight on human resources, and judging that she will contribute in this way to improving the corporate value of the Group appointed her as a director.
+Ms. Nozaki has experience in human resources and education at HORIBA, Ltd., as well as a high level of insight into the promotion of diversity and development of the next generation.
+She currently serves as Executive Vice-President of Kyoto University and External Director of West Japan Railway Company.
+The Company expects she will provide pertinent advice on medium-to long-term issues centered on her knowledge of human resources, and that this will contribute to the enhancement of the Group's corporate value.

 Miharu Koezuka, Outside Director